feliguez/rick-and-morty/README.md

-## This branch adds two new methods to kill heroes and use ring
+## This branch adds a Form to add new heroes using Hooks useState and useContext.
+It also redesigns the proyect

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).